ybs294000/SalaryScope/docs/USER_GUIDE.md

 Predictions are estimates based on patterns in publicly available historical datasets.
 They may not reflect current market conditions, company-specific salaries, or regional cost variations.
 Use predictions as a general reference, not as exact figures.
 See Section 18 for full disclaimers.

 **What is the difference between the Full App and the Lite App?**
 The Lite App is a substantially reduced version of the Full App.
 It includes Manual Prediction, Batch Prediction, Model Analytics, Data Insights, Profile, and About.
-It does not include Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, or any of the 11 financial planning tools (currency converter, tax estimator, CoL adjuster, etc.).
+It does not include Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, HR Tools, or any of the 11 financial planning tools (currency converter, tax estimator, CoL adjuster, etc.).
 The split exists to keep the Lite App within Streamlit Cloud free-tier memory limits.
 Both apps share the same Firebase project so prediction history is shared across them.

 **Can I use the Model Hub to deploy my own models?**
 Yes, if you are the admin.
-You need to train an sklearn-compatible model, save it with joblib, create a columns list, and define a schema.json file.
-Upload all three as a bundle through the Model Hub admin interface.
+You need to train an sklearn-compatible or ONNX-compatible model, prepare the matching columns list, define a `schema.json` file, and optionally attach `aliases.json`, `skills.json`, `job_titles.json`, or `resume_config.json`.
+Upload the bundle through the Model Hub admin interface.

 **Why is the confidence interval only shown for Model 1?**
 Model 1 uses a Random Forest Regressor, and the confidence interval is estimated from the standard deviation of training residuals.
 Model 2 uses XGBoost with a log-transformed target; the back-transformation makes residual-based interval estimation less straightforward, so it is not shown.